-Work began on the Agnes Hunt Village in 1952.
-The design of 28 wheelchair accessible bungalows, built on land next to Derwen Training College was, during the 1950s, ground-breaking.
+The design of 28 accessible bungalows, built on land next to Derwen Training College was, during the 1950s, ground-breaking.

-Derwen College was founded by Dame Agnes Hunt 25 years before to provide care, education and work skills for people with physical disabilities.
+Derwen College was founded by Dame Agnes Hunt 25 years earlier to provide care, education and work skills for people with physical disabilities.

 The village was Dame Agnes Hunt’s last dream – to create homes for people with disability to live a fully independent life.
 The design brief was simple: to build houses that looked and felt like ‘homes’.
 Consequently, the whole site resembles a village – complete with a central ‘village green’.